StartUp-Door/Startup_Door/README.md

 Creating a Passive income mechanism for the middle-class community to uplift their lifestyle.
 Provide opportunities to the users to different levels of services and providing a platform to create new opportunities to build entrepreneurs for the society .

+This repositary used for System integration to build our StartUp Door